hyperledgendary/full-stack-asset-transfer-guide/SETUP.md

 - Would you like to use a dev-container?

-Experimental: but there is a `dockerfile` in the `_bootstrap` directory; docker and just are required (or if you don't have just, copy the docker run command from justfile.dev)
+Experimental: but there is a `dockerfile` in the `_bootstrap` directory; docker and just are required (or if you don't have just, copy the docker run command from the justfile)

 ```
 docker build -t fabgo .

 # run this in several cli windows
-just -f justfile.dev devshell
+just devshell
 ```

 ## DEV - Required Tools